For this hinges section we are very grateful to Technology Student for allowing the use of their material. All images and text are © V. Ryan 2002

 Continuous or Piano Hinge: This is a hinge that comes in different lengths and can be bought in brass or steel.
 It is ideal where a long hinge is required such as a desk top or a cupboard door.
 Small countersink screws are normally used to fix it in position.

-For a practical demonstration on "how to install a door hinge" go to our video section on installing a door hinge by clicking on the link.
+For a practical demonstration on how to install a door hinge go to our video section on installing a door hinge.